 It is three in the afternoon, and you are in need of a quick energy boost before you leave work in a few hours time.
-So you head down to the nearest café (or if you are lucky, your pantry) to get yourself a cup of coffee.
+So you head down to the nearest café (if your pantry is not blessed with the best espresso machine already) to get yourself a cup of coffee.
 Upon a sip of that robust liquid made from the finest Arabica beans, you instantaneously feel alert and ready to seize the world.

 Well, not for everyone, at least.

 As we all know, the reason why a cup of coffee is able to keep most people alert is due to a particular compound found in the drink called “caffeine”.
 Caffeine can not only be found in coffee, but in other consumables such as tea, cocoa, carbonated beverages and energy drinks as well.